Coachella Postponed Over Coronavirus Concerns

 Prior to the news of Coachella’s potential postponement or total cancellation, a petition on Change.org circulated encouraging Coachella’s festival producers to cancel the event in order to protect attendee’s health.

 In addition to Coachella, its country music-focused sister festival Stagecoach will likely be cancelled or postponed.
-The festival, which was set to run from April 24 to April 26 in Indio, Calif., may potentially move to October 23, though nothing is confirmed.
+The festival, which was set to run from 24th April to 26th April in Indio, Calif, may potentially move to 23rd October, though nothing is confirmed.
 Thomas Rett, Carrie Underwood, and Eric Church were set to headline the event.

 Refinery29 has reached out to Goldenvoice for comment.